flowground/amazonaws-com-apigateway-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### GetModelTemplate
-### Generates a sample mapping template that can be used to transform a payload into the structure of a model.
+> Generates a sample mapping template that can be used to transform a payload into the structure of a model.<br/>

 #### Input Parameters
 * `restapi_id` - _required_